-Either a Single or Sole Source Procurement may be issued by the Procurement Services Division Director after the requesting department/division submits to the Procurement Services Division a completed Waiver Request Form.
+Either a Single or Sole Source Procurement may be issued by the Procurement Services

+Division Director after the requesting department/division submits to the Procurement Services is a procurement decision whereby purchases are directed to one source because of standardization, warranty, or other factors, even though other competitive sources may be available.

+Division a completed Single or Sole Source Request Form.